 NORAD Tracks Santa

-The NORAD Tracks Santa program has been around for a long time--since 1955 to be exact!
+The NORAD Tracks Santa program has been around for a long time - since 1955, to be exact!
 We believe that Santa Claus is alive and well in the hearts of people throughout the world.

 Background Information:

-The tradition began in 1955 after a Colorado Springs-based Sears Roebuck & Co. advertisement misprinted the telephone number for children to call Santa.
-Instead of reaching Santa, the phone number put kids through to the CONAD Commander-in-Chief's operations "hotline."
+The tradition began in 1955 after a Colorado Springs-based Sears Roebuck & Co. advertisement printed a telephone number for children to call Santa.
+One child calling misdialed the number and happened to reach the CONAD Crew Commander's operations hotline.
 The Director of Operations at the time, Colonel Harry Shoup, had his staff check the radar for indications of Santa making his way south from the North Pole.
 Children who called were given updates on his location, and a tradition was born.

 In 1958, the governments of Canada and the United States created a bi-national air defense command for North America called the North American Aerospace Defense Command, also known as NORAD, which then took on the tradition of tracking Santa.

 Since that time, NORAD men, women, family and friends have selflessly volunteered their time to personally respond to phone calls and emails from children all around the world.
 In addition, we now track Santa using the internet.
 Millions of people who want to know Santa's whereabouts now visit the NORAD Tracks Santa website.
+You can also request Santa's location through Amazon Alexa, Microsoft Bing, follow on Kid's Place Live on SiriusXM, or ask your OnStar operator to locate Santa.

 Finally, media from all over the world rely on NORAD as a trusted source to provide updates on Santa's journey.

-The NORAD Tracks Santa program is made possible by volunteers and through the generous support of corporate licensees who bear virtually all of the costs. show less
+The NORAD Tracks Santa program is made possible by volunteers and through the generous support of corporate licensees who bear virtually all of the costs.